owl4ce/dotfiles/README.md

 <summary><b>Synchronize minimal .files</b></summary>

 You can clone or download as archive.
 Then, put all the .files in the dotfiles folder into user's home directory.
 Assume you clone it in the `~/Documents` directory.
-I recommend to synchronize with rsync.
+I recommend to synchronize with rsync program.

 ```sh
 💲 cd ~/Documents/